 When disputes arise between family members or beneficiaries and fiduciaries and create battles over property, assets, or care, Jennifer counsels and defends without allowing bitterness to infect the proceedings.
 “When resolution also means reconciliation, we come away thrilled,” she says.
 “I am in a position to alleviate some of life’s most overwhelming practical burdens for my clients, and I never want to be guilty of adding to them.
 Our primary focus is on damage control and mitigating hardship.
 We know things are hard enough as it is.”

 In addition to her primary work, Jennifer has carved out a niche with Richmond-area artists, galleries, and art collectors on legal issues pertaining to visual artwork, including contract creation and review, copyright, image-use permissions, and licensing agreements.

 “Richmond has such a visible, accessible art community, and there is an underlying spirit that makes known that our local art is gifted to everyone.
 Getting involved in the arts through my legal practice allows me to satisfy a creative impulse, even if only tangentially, and to promote that same spirit in some small way,” she says.
 “It is rewarding to advance artist rights and empower those who might be accustomed to operating on only a handshake and blindly hoping for the best.”

-- Assisting creative professionals, community organizations and gallerists in negotiating, drafting and supplementing agreements to govern their transactions, including releases and assignments, and licensing, leasing, and vendor agreements, and especially enjoys giving artists and makers tools to protect their intellectual property rights
+- Assisting creative professionals, community organizations, and gallerists in negotiating, drafting, and supplementing agreements to govern their transactions, including releases and assignments, and licensing, leasing, and vendor agreements

 - University of Richmond School of Law, J.D., Articles Editor, Richmond Journal of Law and Technology